madec-project/ezvis/doc/Installation.md

 > **Note:** the `--production` option is not required, it only prevents the
 >  installation of development (and test) dependencies.
 If you don't intend
->  to run these tests, you can safely add this option.
+>  to run these tests, you can safely remove this option.

 # Usage